Valyo95/card-cost-service/Readme.md

 The **Card Cost Service** provides with a simple CRUD operation for creating, retrieving, updating and deleting a [CountryClearingCost](src/main/java/com/valyo95/microservices/cardcostservice/entity/CountryClearingCost.java) records.

+The Country Clearing Cost objects consists of the following:
 ```
 CountryClearingCost {
   - countryCode : an ISO 3166-1 alpha-2 code (two-letter country code)
-  - cost        : Positive decimal that show the clearing cost of the country
+  - cost        : Non-negative decimal that show the clearing cost of the country
 }
 ```